superguaricho/foxdot-mode/README.md

     Ctrl+c Ctrl+g (foxdot-run-line-and-go).
 This command send a line to the interpreter and advance the cursor to he next non blank line.
     Ctrl+c e (foxdot-run-block).
 Send the paragraphe or block where is the cursor to the interpreter.
-    Ctrl+c Ctrl+e (foxdot-run-block).
+    Ctrl+c Ctrl+e (foxdot-run-block-and-go).
 Send the paragraphe or block where is the cursor to the interpreter and go to the next non blank line.
-    Ctrl+c Ctrl+e (foxdot-run-region).
+    Ctrl+c Ctrl+r (foxdot-run-region).
 Send the selected region to the interpreter.
+    Ctrl+c n (foxdot-run-block-by-lines).
+Send a block line by line.
+    Ctrl+c o (foxdot-run-block-by-lines-and-go).
+Send a block line by line and go to next non empty line.
     Ctrl+c Ctrl+a (foxdot-clear-foxdot).
 Clear the foxdot interpreter screen.
     Ctrl+c Ctrl+u (foxdot-hush).
 Mute foxdot sending "Clock.clear()" command to the interpreter.